 Badgers are extremely attached to their sett and they build them with great involvement.
 They do not only have ventilation openings, a few bedrooms but they are also situated on a few floors.
-The same sett is often inhabited by next generations of one badger family.
+The same sett is often inhabited by the next generations of one badger family.
 Badgers begin the winter sleep with the winter onset.
-It does not last continuously because in warmer days, they leave their sett to appease the hunger and the thirst.
+It does not last continuously because on warmer days, they leave their sett to appease the hunger and the thirst.

 During the winter sleep, the badger loses about 7 kg (15.4 lb) of weight releasing the energy out of accumulated fat reserves.